Asymptotic theory and first-order bias of the Wallace--Freeman estimator: Minimum message length and the Wallace--Freeman approximation

 \section{Minimum message length and the Wallace--Freeman approximation}

-Minimum message length (MML) \cite{WallaceBoulton68,WallaceBoulton75,WallaceFreeman87,Wallace05} is a two-part coding approach to parametric inference.
-The key idea is to cast parameter estimation and model selection in the framework of data compression and information theory.
-Given data $\bx \in \mathcal{X}^n$ and parameter $\btheta \in \Theta \subset \mathbb{R}^d$, the total codelength is written as
+Minimum message length (MML) \cite{WallaceBoulton68,WallaceBoulton75,WallaceFreeman87,Wallace05} is a coding approach to parametric inference and model selection.
+The key idea is to cast parameter estimation and model selection in the framework of data compression.
+Given data \(\bx \in \mathcal X^n\) and parameters \(\btheta\in\Theta\subset\mathbb R^d\), a MML message describing the data consists of two parts: (1)~the assertion of length $\mathcal{I}(\btheta)$, which encodes the parameters, and (2)~the detail of length $\mathcal{I}(\bx \mid \btheta)$, which encodes the data conditional on the asserted parameters.
+Therefore the MML codelength has the form

-where $\mathcal{I}(\btheta)$ is the \emph{assertion} codelength (i.e., encoding of the model parameters and structure) and $\mathcal{I}(\bx | \btheta)$ is the \emph{detail} codelength (i.e., encoding of the data given the nominated model).
-The MML estimator is the value of $\btheta$ that minimises the total codelength $\mathcal{I}(\bx,\btheta)$:
+This decomposition gives the form of a two-part message, but it does not by itself specify a finite code.
+In particular, a complete MML code must determine which parameter assertions are available and which data sets are encoded using each assertion.
+Strict minimum message length (SMML)~\cite{WallaceBoulton75,Wallace05,MakalicSchmidt26b} makes this construction global by partitioning the sample space.
+Each cell of the partition is assigned an assertion probability and a representative parameter value, and all data sets falling in that cell are encoded using the same representative.
+Thus, whereas many practical MML estimators arise by minimising an approximate pointwise codelength over \(\btheta\), SMML is defined as an optimisation over finite codebooks induced by measurable partitions of the sample space.
+We now describe this construction formally.